Jewellery and Object

 Jewellery and Object explores concepts and techniques fundamental to the making of human-scale works.
 Building on formal metalsmithing skills, broad experimentation is encouraged, with the aim of developing a rich and individual visual language.

-In the Jewellery and Object Studio you will engage in conceptual and practical investigations through projects designed to develop ideas and expression while acquiring technical and material knowledge.
+In the Jewellery and Object you will engage in conceptual and practical investigations through projects designed to develop ideas and expression while acquiring technical and material knowledge.
 An introduction to a diverse range of materials and processes encourages work of both a utilitarian and conceptual nature.
 Your work may take the form of exhibition pieces, small runs of production work, design for manufacture, or commissioned art works.

 The Master of Studio Art is a professional development course for visual artists designed to provide conceptual and technical skills to consolidate and extend their contemporary art or design practice.
-Applicants are expected to demonstrate their ability to undertake advanced art practise and coursework.
+Applicants are expected to demonstrate their ability to undertake advanced art practice and coursework.

 Over the period of the Master of Studio Art course, you will develop a studio project for examination.
 Weekly art practice group seminars, history and theory of art practice units and regular individual studio tutorials are scheduled each semester to enhance your studio practice.
 You will also choose two elective units of study in the course from a full range of postgraduate electives offered by SCA.
 The electives are intended as either an introduction to, or the development of, a skills base according to your individual needs.

 The capstone experience in the Master of Studio Art includes rationale development, exhibition in a Degree Show and formal oral examination of a student's creative work.

 Master of Studio Art graduates produce a body of artwork based on their studio project proposal.
 Graduates gain professional development and studio based methodologies appropriate to professional contemporary visual arts practice.